ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/27_Communications/275116 PA and Mass Notification.md

    1. Provide one (1) year warranty on all components
    1. Provide one (1) year warranty on cable installation and cable connection to speakers.
    1. Warranty shall include all repair labor and parts and travel time.
-1. Retain definition(s) remaining after this Section has been edited.
+   2. Retain definition(s) remaining after this Section has been edited.

-## PRODUCTS
+## Products

 1. Paging System
    1. Valcom Inc., 5614 Hollins Road, Roanoke, VA 24019
    1. Dukane Corporation, 2900 Dukane Drive, St. Charles, IL 60174
    1. Wire and Cable